vproxy-tools/vpctl/README.md

 1. The pods may change at any time, so the static address configuration for `ServerGroup` would be useless.
 As a result, we let users to set k8s `Endpoints` in the `ServerGroup` resource, you may refer to the [cr-example.yaml#L54](https://github.com/vproxy-tools/vpctl/blob/master/misc/cr-example.yaml#L54).
 Addresses are dynamically updated according to the `Endpoints` resources.
 You can create a `Service` resource with the `selectors` field to let k8s automatically find pods based on their labels.

-When using the vproxy gateway, you must put the gateway pods inside namespace `vproxy` and add labels `vproxy-app: controller` to it.
+When using the vproxy gateway, you must put the gateway pods inside namespace `vproxy-system` and add labels `vproxy-app: controller` to it.
 Also the env variable `VPROXY_CONTROLLER_NAME` of the controller container must be set to the pod name.
 Finalizers will be added and removed based on the env variable and existing controller pods.

 ## examples